Hobie Landrith: Cincinnati Reds

 At the height of anti-Communism sentiment in the United States, the Reds officially changed their name to the Cincinnati Redlegs to remove any potential "confusion" between the baseball team and Communists.
 Five catchers entered the 1954 Redlegs training camp in Tampa, with Landrith and Ed Bailey the early favorites to back up Seminick, but by the end of March, Landrith was fighting with Frank Baldwin to hold on to the number three spot on the catcher depth chart.
 By April 8, however, Baldwin was optioned to the minors, leaving Landrith in sole possession of the Reds' third and final catcher roster spot.
-Landrith had little offense that season, hitting .198 with 5 home runs and 14 RBI in 48 games.
+Landrith had little offense that season, hitting .198 with five home runs and 14 RBIs in 48 games.
 He did, however, have one dramatic game-winning walk-off home run against the New York Giants' reliever Al Corwin in the bottom of the 12th inning on July 19 to give the Reds a 1–0 victory.
 Trade talks arose after the conclusion of the 1954 season.
 One potential deal had Landrith along with outfielder Wally Post going to the Brooklyn Dodgers for second baseman Junior Gilliam.
 The proposed deal was later amended to add Dodgers pitcher Bob Milliken and Reds hurler Fred Baczewski.
 The deal later fizzled out, with the Dodgers determined to keep Gilliam.
-Landrith participated in the Puerto Rican Winter Leagues after the 1954 season, hitting for an average of .342.
+Landrith participated in the Puerto Rican Winter Leagues after the 1954 season, hitting an average of .342.
 The mark was good enough for third in the league, just behind Willie Mays and Roberto Clemente.

 Landrith started the 1955 season as backup for Bailey.
 On April 30, Seminick was traded to the Philadelphia Phillies for Smoky Burgess, who immediately became the Reds' starting catcher.
 Bailey was optioned to the San Diego Padres of the Pacific Coast League, leaving Landrith as the direct backup behind Burgess.
 Landrith had the only multi-home run game of his career on the second game of a doubleheader on May 8 against the Chicago Cubs, hitting a home run in the 6th inning and then a walk-off, game-winning home run in the bottom of the 9th, giving the Redlegs a 4–3 win.
 On June 27, Landrith broke his collarbone after being struck by a foul tip during an exhibition game.
 He would not return until August 23, almost two full months later.
-Landrith hit .253 with 4 home runs and 7 RBI in 43 games.
-He had the 7th-highest OPS (on-base plus slugging) percentage out of all NL catchers with a mark of .755.
+Landrith hit .253 with four home runs and seven RBIs in 43 games.
+He had the seventh-highest on-base plus slugging (OPS) percentage out of all NL catchers with a mark of .755.